 Q: Why didn’t you go with a LPVO?

 Because that’s not what the OG MW2 M4 had.
 This build was about sticking to that classic feel.
-The only optic I’d consider adding is an ACOG TA31 to match the most iconic MW2 loadouts.
+The only optic I’d consider adding is an ACOG TA31 to match the most iconic MW2 loadouts….
+So i decided to add an OpMod Eotech EXPS2.
+LOL

 Q: How does it shoot?